In This Article

+No. Most insurance companies do not cover EverlyWell tests.
 Occasionally, standard health insurance covers the cost of genetic testing.
 Coverage is less likely when you perform testing at home.
-Your best bet is to contact your medical health insurance provider for information specific to your policy.
-Insurance companies do not contract with EverlyWell at this.

 Even if your insurance policy is comprehensive and covers genetic testing, many people are reluctant to submit a claim to their medical insurance for genetic testing because their results could affect their coverage.
 Make sure you understand your state's laws regarding privacy before submitting a genetic testing claim.

 When most people think about genetic testing, they think about tests that tell them about their familial heritage.
-But learning about your origins and your ancestors is one of many tests offered by EverlyWell.
+But EverlyWell tests offer more than just learning about your origins and your ancestors.
+Genetic testing is only one of many tests offered by EverlyWell.

-EverlyWell’s at-home cholesterol and lipids test helps you evaluate your cardiovascular health.
+EverlyWell's at-home cholesterol and lipids test help you evaluate your cardiovascular health.
 Some insurance policies cover this test.
-When determining if your provider covers this tyee of lab test, your carrier should understand what cholesterol and lipid testing accomplish.
+When determining if your provider covers this type of lab test, your carrier should understand what cholesterol and lipid testing accomplish.

 The EverlyWell Cholesterol and Lipids at-home test measures:

-You’ll learn whether these above markers are elevated or deficient, so you can determine if any diet, lifestyle, or other changes could improve your health.
-Making better choices about the food you eat is one of the easiest and best ways to counteract your health risks related to cholesterol.
+You'll learn whether these above markers are elevated or deficient, so you can determine if any diet, lifestyle, or other changes could improve your health.
+Making better choices about your food is one of the easiest and best ways to counteract your health risks related to cholesterol.

 EverlyWell's at-home thyroid test helps you evaluate your thyroid health.
 Some insurance policies cover this at-home test.
 To help your carrier understand what thyroid testing accomplishes, provide them with the following measurements of the test: